siyu-sha/Lifeplan/README.md

 # ndis-financial-planner

-This project is the brainchild of Capital Guardians: An intelligent estimator for the NIDS, aiming to facilitate access for all potential participants.
+This project is the brainchild of Capital Guardians: An intelligent estimator for the NDIS, aiming to facilitate access for all potential participants.

 ## Technology Overview